 Richmond University’s MA in Visual Arts Management and Curating prepares students in the professional knowledge, skills, and experience required for career placement in visual arts institutions and the creative cultural industries.
 The program is unique in that it straddles the publicly funded (Not for Profit) and commercial visual arts sector with a strong emphasis on education and curation.
 Students will learn how museums, galleries, auction houses, creative startups, collectors and funders operate in today’s increasingly global art world.

-Students in this programme are considered to be junior research colleagues and emerging arts professionals and as such are encouraged to participate in a range of exhibition openings, networking events, artist talks, festivals and conferences.
+Students in this program are considered to be junior research colleagues and emerging arts professionals and as such are encouraged to participate in a range of exhibition openings, networking events, artist talks, festivals, and conferences.
 Many classes are taught externally in museums and galleries, and students leave with extensive contacts from which they can develop and expand their own professional network.